germuth/3D-HP-Protein-Folding/README.md

 <b>Our Application:</b>

-Our application takes in input in three forms: (1) a .pdb file, (2) user inputted sequence, or (3) random.
-This inputs multiple amino acids into our application.
+Our application takes as input a sequence of amino acids.
 These amino acids are converted to the HP model and folded using an genetic algorithm.
 The resulting 3D HP protein is then displayed.
-The user then has the option to have the folded HP model displayed at an atomic level using Jmol.
+The user then has the option to have the protein displayed at an atomic level using Jmol.
 Since this structure is generated using the 3d HP model, it may not be  a correct molecule (atoms may overlay, bonds may not have exact lengths or angles found in nature).
 But this is the purpose.
 We can visually show the results of the HP model.
-In the case of input in a pdb file, you also have the option to display the experimentally determined structure.
+When a pdf file is used as input, you also have the option to display the actual structure in Jmol.
 This allows you to open two windows and visually compare the two structures.
-The main benefit of this, is it supplies an easy way to visually test the accuracy of the HP model.
+This is an easy way to visually test the accuracy of the HP model.

 <b>Further Directions:</b>